LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 The other one is with annotations in the actual code that define how the interlinking of classes should work.

-[Guice](https://github.com/google/guice) was designed by Google to be a more lightweight alternative to Spring.
+Google's [Guice](https://github.com/google/guice) is a more lightweight alternative to Spring.
 The main idea is that it makes use of bindings, mapping dependencies to corresponding classes that should be filled in for those dependencies.
-Besides that it also makes use of annotations
+Besides that it also makes use of annotations.
 [Dagger](https://github.com/google/dagger) was created to be even more lightweight than Guice.
 Originally developed by Square and later forked to Dagger 2.0 by Google.
 It focuses more on the actual performance, making it more interesting for mobile solutions.
 Just like the other systems it mainly uses annotations for this.

-#### JavaScript frameworks

-{:.todo}
-There actually seem to be a lot of frameworks: inversifyJS, bottlejs, wire, electrolyte etc.
-Wire actually seems outdated.

-Due to the flexible nature of JavaScript,
+In JavaScript,
-Dependency Injection frameworks tend to be less common than in Java, but there still are multiple available.
+Dependency Injection frameworks tend to be less common because of its flexible nature.
+Still, multiple frameworks are available, such as [bottlejs](https://github.com/young-steveo/bottlejs), [wire](https://github.com/cujojs/wire), and [electrolyte](https://github.com/jaredhanson/electrolyte), all backed by rather small communities.
-One of the biggest ones is [InversifyJS](https://github.com/inversify/InversifyJS).
-Similarly to the Java libraries, it makes use of annotations to define the possible injections.
+One of the biggest ones, [InversifyJS](https://github.com/inversify/InversifyJS), uses annotations similar to Java frameworks to define possible injections.
 Unlike standard JavaScript,
 it requires you to define interfaces and types, thereby allowing it to make use of this extra information to correctly handle the linking.
-For this it makes use of TypeScript.
+Therefore, it uses TypeScript.
 Additionally, just like Guice it also has a bindings file to link classes to interfaces.

-#### Comparison with Components.js
 Components.js differs from most of the beforementioned frameworks by having the Dependency Injection metadata external of the code in RDF files, both for describing what the classes look like, and how they should be linked together.